AdBusterOfficial/Adbuster--WinApp/README.md

 Deep behavioural model trained offline.
 Evaluates long‑term stability, drift, compression and contextual loudness patterns.

-These two models are included in the downloadable ZIP package.
+📌 *These two models are included in the downloadable ZIP package.*

 ---